Pitru Paksha

-Pitru Paksha is considered by Hindus to be inauspicious, given the death rite performed during the ceremony, known as Shraddha or Tarpana.
-In southern and western India, it falls in the 2nd paksha (fortnight) Hindu lunar month of Bhadrapada (September) and follows the fortnight immediately after Ganesh Utsav.
-It begins on the Pratipada (first day of the fortnight) ending with the no moon day known as Sarvapitri Amavasya, Pitri Amavasya, Peddala Amavasya, Mahalaya Amavasya.
-The end of Pitru Paksha and the beginning of Matri Paksha is named as Mahalaya.
-Most years, the autumnal equinox falls within this period, i.e. the Sun transitions from the northern to the southern hemisphere during this period.
+Pitri Paksha is considered by Hindus to be inauspicious, given the death rite performed during the ceremony, known as Shraddha or Tarpana.
+In southern and western India, it falls in the second paksha (fortnight) Hindu lunar month of Bhadrapada (September) and follows the fortnight immediately after Ganesh Utsav.
+It begins on the Pratipada (first day of the fortnight) ending with the no moon day known as Sarvapitri Amavasya, Pitri Amavasya, Peddala Amavasya or Mahalaya Amavasya (simply Mahalaya) Most years, the autumnal equinox falls within this period, i.e. the Sun transitions from the northern to the southern hemisphere during this period.
 In North India and Nepal, and cultures following the purnimanta calendar or the solar calendar, this period may correspond to the waning fortnight of the luni-solar month Ashvina, instead of Bhadrapada.

 Astronomical basis

-As per Hindu traditions, the south celestial sphere is consecrated to the ancestors (pitru).
+As per Hindu traditions, the south celestial sphere is consecrated to the ancestors (Pitri).
 Hence, the moment when the Sun transits from the north to the south celestial sphere is considered to begin a day of the ancestors.
 This moment is considered sacred, necessitating the performance of special religious rites.
 Most years, this transit occurs during Bhadrapada masa Krishna paksha (as per the amanta tradition) / Ashvina masa Krishna paksha (as per the purnimanta tradition).
-Hence this paksha has been designated as Pitru paksha and Hindus perform special religious rites during this entire period.
+Hence this paksha has been designated as Pitri paksha and Hindus perform special religious rites during this entire period.